broadinstitute/seqr/README.md

 Whether installing seqr on a laptop, on-prem, or on cloud VMs, we use Docker images and Kubernetes to automate the deployment steps and isolate them from the host systems.
 Users that are very familiar with components that make up seqr may want to install them directly on host systems without using Kubernetes.
 This provides maximum control, but requires more work for installation and maintenance.
 If you do decide to go this route, the [Dockerfiles](https://github.com/macarthur-lab/seqr/tree/master/deploy/docker) can be useful as a list of steps for installing each component.
   In most cases, we recommend the docker/kubernetes approach because:  1) it automates deployment as much as possible 2) as seqr evolves, it makes it easier to roll out new components or move around existing components if they outgrow existing hardware.

 The instructions below cover local deployments using Minikube, but are also directly applicable to cloud-based deployments which replace Minikube with a managed Kubernetes cluster like Google Container Engine.
-A full list of kubernetes deployment options can be found at: https://kubernetes.io/docs/setup/pick-right-solution/.
+The Kubernetes project maintains a [complete list of deployment options](https://kubernetes.io/docs/setup/pick-right-solution/).

+#### Prerequisites
+ - *Hardware:*  At least **16 Gb RAM**, **2 CPUs**, **15 Gb disk space**

+ - *Software:*
+     - python2.7
+     - on MacOS only: [homebrew](http://brew.sh/) package manager
+     - on Linux only: root access with sudo (because we run minikube without a virtualization layer, using --vm-driver=none)

 #### Step 1: Install Kubernetes

 Local and on-prem installations can use [MiniKube](https://kubernetes.io/docs/setup/minikube/) to create a self-contained kubernetes cluster on a single machine.

-*Prerequisites:* `python2.7`, `sudo` root access.
-For MacOS we also need the [homebrew](http://brew.sh/) package manager.

 Run the following command to install `gcc`, `java1.8`, `minikube`, `kubectl` and their dependencies on the host machine (using `brew`, `yum` or `apt-get`):